MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/azure-ad-b2c-provider.md

 ms.custom: bap-template
 ---

-# Set up the Azure Active Directory B2C provider
+# Set up the Azure AD B2C provider

-Azure Active Directory (Azure AD) B2C is one of the identity providers you can use to [authenticate visitors](configure-site.md) to your Power Pages site.
+Azure Active Directory (Azure AD) B2C is one of the OpenID Connect identity providers you can use to [authenticate visitors](configure-site.md) to your Power Pages site.
+Along with Azure AD B2C, Azure AD, and multitenant Azure AD, you can use any other provider that conforms to the [Open ID Connect specification](https://openid.net/specs/openid-connect-core-1_0.html).

 This article describes the following steps:

 - [Set up Azure AD B2C in Power Pages](#set-up-azure-ad-b2c-in-power-pages)
 - [Create a tenant and app registration in Azure](#create-an-azure-ad-b2c-tenant-and-app-registration-in-azure)